gregoire-hw/go_thesis/README.md

 ## List of program files:
 File | Description
 -----|------------
-desistek_dvl.py | Converts data from DVL and IMU into the position of the desistek. ekf.py | Estimates the AUV position using EKF. heron_controller.py | Control heron's thrusters. heron_gps.py | Get the GPS localisation of the ASV. heron_thrustersManager.py | Get the thrusters values from heron_controller.py and send them to the ASV. lbl.py | Simulates the LBL range-only measurements between the two robots. trilateration.py | Estimates the AUV position using trilateration and NLS methods.
+desistek_depth.py | Get depth ofthe AUV from its depth sensor. desistek_dvl.py | Converts data from DVL and IMU into the position of the desistek. ekf.py | Estimates the AUV position using EKF. heron_controller.py | Control heron's thrusters. heron_gotogoal.py | Uses the heron_controller service to reach position goals. heron_thrustersManager.py | Get the thrusters values from heron_controller.py and send them to the ASV. lbl.py | Simulates the LBL range-only measurements between the two robots. save_data.py | Saves some data into csv files trilateration.py | Estimates the AUV position using trilateration and NLS methods.